 What’s a “hack” or learning technique that you use to figure things out in a new language?

 When you start learning a new language, making progress is easy.
 After a while, however, it can feel like you’re stalling.
 What has always helped me is to connect the language with something I am passionate about.
 It could be a TV show in the new language, listening to music, YouTube videos, or something as simple as setting a website I frequently visit or even my phone in the new language.
-This way, I make progress, or at the very least keep the language fresh in my mind, without even realising it.
+This way, I make progress, or at the very least keep the language fresh in my mind, without even realizing it.

 How do you keep track of what you have to do?

-I tend to keep things well-organised in my head and in my inbox.
-As I generally favour long projects over lots of shorter ones, this method works well for me.
+I tend to keep things well-organized in my head and in my inbox.
+As I generally favor long projects over lots of shorter ones, this method works well for me.
 If I notice that tasks and assignments start piling up, I simply take a sheet of paper where I create a daily schedule of my week with to-do tasks, so that I never miss a deadline.
 I have been trying to use an online calendar, but I prefer to cross tasks off a list with a pen.

 Whenever I finish a translation, particularly a long one, it’s tempting to consider the job as done and to deliver it to the client.
 However, it’s important to revise and proof your own work to make sure that you have not forgotten anything, that the meaning is clear and accurate and that the translated text flows naturally.
 Provided I have time, I like to set the translation aside and revisit it a few days later with fresh eyes.
 If I’m short on time, I make a point of proofing what I have translated the next morning, when my mind is at its freshest.